heubeck/examiner/README.md

 The 𝕰𝖝𝖆𝖒𝖎𝖓𝖊𝖗 logs every POST request on arbitrary paths to its log output.

+## Config

+There are some environment variables to configure default behavior:

+* `ECHO_VALUE`: Text value to be responded on GET `/examine` requests
+* `SERVER_ERROR_RATE`: Int value as probability in percent (0 - 100) that HTTP 500 codes are responded.
+* `REQUEST_DELAY`: Default millisecond delay for every request.

 ## Parameter

-The following query parameter are supported:
+The following query parameter are supported and have precedence over the default configuration:

 * `status`: Status value used for the response, range: [200-600[
 * `delay`: Milliseconds to delay the response: